 Especially with respect to cyber-attacks, that have increased in recent years, by following the Cybersecurity Management Guidelines formulated by Japan's Ministry of Economy, Trade and Industry, our management team is aware of the importance of cyber security risk countermeasures and implements global security measures for IT, including establishing a Konica Minolta Computer Security Incident Response Team named KM-CSIRT, that responds to incidents throughout the Group.

 Finally, Konica Minolta is putting in place IT security controls, which are a part of the IT controls required under the Financial Instruments and Exchange Act (Japanese Sarbanes-Oxley Act) while ensuring compatibility within the Group.

 Konica Minolta takes full precautions to protect the personal information of customers.

-In the event that a leakage of information, including personal information held by Konica Minolta, Inc. is confirmed or liable to have occurred, an event/incident report would be made under the information security management system.
-The persons responsible for the protection of personal information and for departmental compliance in each department would immediately check the facts and degree of impact and submit a report to the Personal Information Protection Control Officer and the Group Compliance Committee.
+In the event of information leakage, including leakage of personal information held by Konica Minolta, is confirmed or likely has occurred, the information security management system will report it to the Personal Information Protection Officer.
+The Officer will immediately check the facts and degree of impact and submit the report to the Personal Information Protection Commission in Japan and other appropriate authorities in the respective countries.